-- · successful completion of preclinical studies and clinical trials; - · receipt and maintenance of marketing approvals from applicable regulatory authorities; - our ability to timely manufacture sufficient quantities according to required quality specifications; - · obtaining and maintaining patent and trade secret protection and non-patent, orphan drug exclusivity for our product candidates; - · obtaining and maintaining regulatory approval for our manufacturing facility in Lexington, Massachusetts; - · launch and commercialization of our products, if approved, whether alone or in collaboration with others; - · identifying and engaging effective distributors or resellers on acceptable terms in jurisdictions where we plan to utilize third parties for the marketing and sales of our product candidates; - · acceptance of our products, if approved, by patients, the medical community and third-party payers;

-- · effectively competing with existing therapies and gene therapies based on safety and efficacy profile; - · achieve value-based pricing levels based on durability of expression, safety and efficacy; - · obtaining and maintaining healthcare coverage and adequate reimbursement; - · complying with any applicable post-approval requirements and maintaining a continued acceptable overall safety profile; and - · obtaining adequate reimbursement for the total patient population and each sub group to sustain a viable commercial business model in US and EU markets.
+- successful completion of preclinical studies and clinical trials, and other work required by regulators; - receipt and maintenance of marketing approvals from applicable regulatory authorities; - our ability to timely manufacture sufficient quantities according to required quality specifications; - obtaining and maintaining patent and trade secret protection and non-patent, orphan drug exclusivity for our product candidates; - obtaining and maintaining regulatory approvals using our manufacturing facility in Lexington, Massachusetts; - launch and commercialization of our products, if approved, whether alone or in collaboration with others; - identifying and engaging effective distributors or resellers on acceptable terms in jurisdictions where we plan to utilize third parties for the marketing and sales of our product candidates; - acceptance of our products, if approved, by patients, the medical community and third-party payers; - effectively competing with existing therapies and gene therapies based on safety and efficacy profile; - achieve optimal pricing based on durability of expression, safety and efficacy; - obtaining and maintaining healthcare coverage and adequate reimbursement; - complying with any applicable post-approval requirements and maintaining a continued acceptable overall safety profile; and - obtaining adequate reimbursement for the total patient population and each subgroup to sustain a viable commercial business model in U.S. and EU markets.